 Set your smoker to 225ºF

-Smoked chicken breast is really best when you cook it low and slow.
-When you cook chicken breasts in the oven, you use a much higher temperature for a faster cooking time but that is not the case with this particular process.
+Smoked chicken breast is best when you cook it low and slow.
+When you cook chicken breasts in the oven, you use a much higher temperature for a faster cooking time, but that is not the case with this particular process.

-I recommend using about 225 for smoked chicken breast to get the most juicy smoked chicken breast possible.
+I recommend using about 225 for smoked chicken breast to get the juiciest smoked chicken breast possible.
 You will need to heat the smoker and then let the temperature stabilize and maintain around this temperature.

-This is considered to be a low-medium heat and is ideal for not drying out chicken during the cooking process.
-This particular temperature and method is really best for skinless breasts but you can accommodate skinned breast or thighs as well.
-When skin is present, you may need to bump up the temperature at the very end of the cooking process in order to help crisp up the skin so it isn’t left rubbery in the end.
+This is considered a low-medium heat and is ideal for not drying out chicken during the cooking process.
+This particular temperature and method is best for skinless breasts, but you can accommodate skinned breasts or thighs as well.
+When skin is present, you may need to bump up the temperature at the very end of the cooking process to help crisp up the skin, so it isn’t left rubbery in the end.

 Season your raw chicken breast

-Your smoked chicken breasts will get a lot of their flavor from the smoking process but you will want to season them or marinade them as well to really make them flavorful.
+Your smoked chicken breasts will get a lot of their flavor from the smoking process, but you will want to season them or marinate them as well to make them flavorful.
 We recommend a dry rub seasoning like our smoked chicken breast rub.
 A rub will pair nicely with the smoke flavor to give you the best chicken breasts in the end.

-The seasoning process can be completed ahead of time but it is not required.
+The seasoning process can be completed ahead of time, but it is not required.
 With a rub like we mention here, you can apply the rub shortly before cooking.
-However, there are many different ways to season chicken and you can use other seasoning options as well.
+However, there are many different ways to season the chicken, and you can also use other seasoning options.
 Feel free to try a marinade or perhaps even a brine several hours before cooking.

-You can change up your flavors and keep the smoking process interesting by trying different methods at different times.
-In fact, you can have a new flavor everyday if you really want to.
+You can change your flavors and keep the smoking process interesting by trying different methods at different times.
+In fact, you can have a new flavor every day if you want to.
 Feel free to try new things and test out different options.
-You will most likely find a favorite but it’s nice to have options, right?
+You will most likely find a favorite, but it’s nice to have options, right?

 Insert the meat temperature probe

 Once your boneless chicken breasts are seasoned, you can place your chicken breasts on the smoker and insert a meat temperature probe to track the cooking process.
-Boneless chicken breasts are a meat that need to be fully cooked.
+Boneless chicken breasts are meat that needs to be fully cooked.
 The safe temperature for chicken is 165 degrees Fahrenheit.

-Place your meat thermometer in the thickest part of the thickest chicken breast to be sure all of the smoking chicken gets cooked to the right doneness.
+Place your meat thermometer in the thickest part of the thickest chicken breast to ensure all smoking chicken gets cooked to the right doneness.
 For our process, we will complete another step when the boneless skinless chicken reaches 150 degrees.

-Making smoked chicken breast is a simple process but you will need to watch your time and your temperature.
+Making smoked chicken breast is a simple process, but you will need to watch your time and temperature.
 Place chicken breasts directly on the grill and close the lid.
-This will allow those wood chips and heat to do the work smoking chicken breasts to perfection.
+This will allow those wood chips and heat to do the work, smoking chicken breasts to perfection.

 The smoking process will take the longest since this is where the meats are cooking to perfection.
 Try not to check it obsessively.
 Simply close the lid and give your smoker time to do the work it was intended to do.
-You should plan to check it about 30 minutes in.
+It would be best if you planned to check it about 30 minutes in.
 This is a good time to flip it if you are going to as well.